Welcome to 2V !

 Parents, if you have any questions or worries, please feel free to see me either before or after school.

-Take a look at some of the exciting activities Year Two got involved with last year.
-The children all had great fun whilst they were learning.
+Take a look at some of the exciting activities Year Two have got involved with in the past.
+The children all have great fun whilst they are learning.

 We're going on a mini-beast hunt...